Connor Wright

 • Successfully representing the respondent, a social care provider, in an unfair dismissal claim;

-• Successfully representing the respondent, a local authority, in a 6-day dispute concerning failure to make reasonable adjustments;
+• Successfully representing the respondent, a local authority, in a 6-day dispute concerning failure to make reasonable adjustments during a job application process;

 • Successfully seeking dismissal of a claim for failure to comply with time limits, at a preliminary hearing.

-Connor has also recently appeared as the sole junior in the High Court in an employment-related matter on behalf of six public-sector claimants.
+Connor has also recently appeared as the sole junior in the High Court in an employment-related Extended Civil Restraint application on behalf of six public-sector claimants, led by Elizabeth Hodgetts.

 Connor has acted for and advised clients in industries such as nursing, pharmacies, social care, education and higher-education, banking, and logistics, among others.
 Connor represents clients with respect to roles of all seniorities, including, most recently, a Chief Operating Officer.